ATNF Pulsar Catalogue v1.59: DocumentationG. Hobbs, R. N. Manchester and L. Toomey

 Name: Pulsar name.
 The B name if exists, otherwise the J name.
 JName: Pulsar name based on J2000 coordinates RAJ: Right ascension (J2000) (hh:mm:ss.s) DecJ: Declination (J2000) (+dd:mm:ss) PMRA: Proper motion in the right ascension direction (mas/yr) PMDec: Proper motion in declination (mas/yr) PX: Annual parallax (mas) PosEpoch: Epoch at which the position is measured (MJD) ELong: Ecliptic longitude (degrees) ELat: Ecliptic latitude (degrees) PMElong: Proper motion in the ecliptic longitude direction (mas/yr) PMElat: Proper motion in ecliptic latitude (mas/yr) GL: Galactic longitude (degrees) GB: Galactic latitude (degrees) RAJD: Right ascension (J2000) (degrees) DecJD: Declination (J2000) (degrees)

 P0: Barycentric period of the pulsar (s) P1: Time derivative of barcycentric period (dimensionless) F0: Barycentric rotation frequency (Hz) F1: Time derivative of barycentric rotation frequency (s-2) F2: Second time derivative of barycentric rotation frequency (s-3) F3: Third time derivative of barycentric rotation frequency (s-4) PEpoch: Epoch of period or frequency (MJD) DM: Dispersion measure (cm-3 pc) DM1: First time derivative of dispersion measure (cm-3 pc yr-1) RM: Rotation measure (rad m-2) W50: Width of pulse at 50% of peak (ms).
 Note, pulse widths are a function of both observing frequency and observational time resolution,so quoted widths are indicative only.
 Refer to the original reference for details.
 W10: Width of pulse at 10% (ms).
 Note the comments above for W50.
-Units: Timescale for pulse period/frequency data: TCB or TDB.
+Units: Timescale for period/frequency and epoch data: TCB or TDB.
 See Hobbs, Edwards & Manchester (2006) for a discussion of the relationship between TCB and TDB.
 Tau_sc: Temporal broadening of pulses at 1 GHz due to interestellar scattering (s) S400: Mean flux density at 400 MHz (mJy) S1400: Mean flux density at 1400 MHz (mJy) S2000: Mean flux density at 2000 MHz (mJy)